ggmirandac/ggmirandac/README.md

 I'm a Biological Engineering student at [Universidad Catolica](https://www.ing.uc.cl/).
 I program in Python but I'm currently learning other programming lenguages, like Julia and R.

-I'm interested in biological sciences, biothecnology, bioinformatics and computational ways to understand and study the biological world.
+I'm interested in biological sciences, biothecnology, bioinformatics and computational ways to understand and study the biological world :microbe: 🧬 .